MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 ## How long does the Teams Exploratory experience last

+Teams Exploratory lasts depending on which Teams Exploratory experience your users have access to.

+For users with the V3 experience of Teams Exploratory, there are two different trial periods:

+- For Enterprise Agreement (EA) customers: 6-month trial period
+- For non-Enterprise Agreement customers: 3-month trail period

+For users with the V2 experience of Teams Exploratory, they will have a 12-month trial period.

-Teams Exploratory is available as a 12-month subscription (from initial user sign-up) for all new customers.
-The new Teams Exploratory subscription starts when the first user in an organization signs up for Teams Exploratory, and it will expire after 12 months.
-The expiry date will apply to all users in the same tenant as the 12-month term begins on the first user's sign-up date.
+The Teams Exploratory subscription starts when the first user in an organization signs up for Teams Exploratory.
+The expiry date will apply to all users in the same tenant as the trial period begins on the first user's sign-up date.

 > [!NOTE]
 > The end date for the experience is configured at an organization level, meaning it will apply to all users in the same organization.
 For example, User 1 signs up for the subscription on January 1, 2021.
 This initiates a subscription end-date of December 31, 2021.
 Another user, User 2, signs up for the subscription on October 1, 2021.
 User 2 can use Teams Exploratory for two months, as their end-date will be December 31, 2021 because they're under the same organization's subscription as User 1.

-### What should administrators do at the end of the 12-month Teams Exploratory experience
+### What should administrators do at the end of the trial Teams Exploratory experience

-At the end of the 12-month subscription, administrators should convert all Teams Exploratory users to a paid license that includes Teams.
+At the end of the trial period, administrators should convert all Teams Exploratory users to a paid license that includes Teams.
 It's vital to ensure this action is completed before the Teams Exploratory subscription expires to avoid any disruption to users' experience.

 > [!NOTE]
 > Customers will be disabled and blocked from starting a new Exploratory trial licenses for 3 months past the expiration of their previous Exploratory trial license.